Can SITE Centers Corp. (SITC) Remain Competitive?

 Sponsored

-SITC currently public float of 174.72M and currently shorts hold a 5.07% ratio of that float.
-Today, the average trading volume of SITC was 1.84M shares.
+The average price from analysts is $17.69, which is $1.29 above the current price.
+SITC currently public float of 174.73M and currently shorts hold a 5.07% ratio of that float.
+Today, the average trading volume of SITC was 1.90M shares.

 SITC’s Market Performance

-SITC stocks went up by 5.92% for the week, with a monthly jump of 9.86% and a quarterly performance of 8.02%, while its annual performance rate touched 24.12%.
-The volatility ratio for the week stands at 2.11% while the volatility levels for the past 30 days are set at 2.65% for SITE Centers Corp..
-The simple moving average for the period of the last 20 days is 4.87% for SITC stocks with a simple moving average of 7.28% for the last 200 days.
+SITC stocks went down by -3.37% for the week, with a monthly jump of 4.80% and a quarterly performance of -0.12%, while its annual performance rate touched 17.28%.
+The volatility ratio for the week stands at 2.89% while the volatility levels for the past 30 days are set at 2.65% for SITE Centers Corp..
+The simple moving average for the period of the last 20 days is 0.78% for SITC stocks with a simple moving average of 4.06% for the last 200 days.

 Analysts’ Opinion of SITC